-This period in Eminem's life—working odd jobs to make ends meet while participating in rap battles and desperately attempting to land a record contract—was later dramatized in Eminem's semi-autobiographical film, 8 Mile.
+This period in Eminem's life—working odd jobs to make ends meet while participating in rap battles and desperately attempting to land a record contract—was later dramatized in Eminem's semi-autobiographical film from 2002, 8 Mile.

 Eminem went on to become one of the most acclaimed rappers in the genre's brief history.
 As much as any other individual artist, he is responsible for rap's transformation into a mainstream music genre.

 Eminem's Albums and Songs